michaelrobbrown3/Maze-Path-Finder/README.md

 ## How it Works

 The program uses the **A*** algorithm to calculate the shortest path from start to finish in a grid.
 The visualization updates in real time as obstacles are added or removed, showing the path recalculation process step by step.

+Add or remove wall by clicking on the squares.

+Click the circle to start it on its journey.

+Click the red (end) square to stop the program.

 ---